 There is a huge misconception surrounding the cost of travel.
 I blame all of those luxury travel Instagrammers that make you think you have to stay at 5-star resorts all the time.
 Travel doesn’t have to be expensive.
 It is actually way more affordable than most people expect.
 I’ve got budget travel in South East Asia down to the balance where I need it to be.
-I keep costs low but still get to experience amazing things.
+You can keep costs low but still get to experience amazing things.

 Here are ten of my top tips for traveling South East Asia on a budget.